A Genetic Test for Radiation Dose-Response

 The graph shows the fraction of lethal mutations induced by various doses of X-Rays (1000 R = 10 Gy).
 The dose-response curve of X-ray exposure versus rate of induced mutation is linear, which suggests that there is no lower limit (threshold) of radiation exposure that does not produce some mutagenic effect.

-Chronic low-level exposure to radiation has been implicated in a variety of medical conditions, including cancer.
+Chronic low-level exposure to radiation has been implicated in a variety of medical conditions in humans, including cancer.
 The estimated slope of the dose-response curve for increased risk of death from cancer is

 HOMEWORK: What is the dose-response rate from mutation in Drosophila?
 Draw the human and Drosophila dose-response curves on the same graph; use a semi-log plot.
 Discuss the implications for radiation-induced cancer and mutation.